jmcnamara/rust_xlsxwriter/examples/Readme.md

   worksheets that correspond to the sections of the Excel "Format Cells" dialog.

+* app_headers_footers.rs - An example of setting headers and footers in worksheets using the rust_xlsxwriter library.

 * app_hello_world.rs - Create a simple Hello World style Excel spreadsheet using the rust_xlsxwriter library.